grygorek/UnitTestFramework/README.md

 ## Features

-(Goal features, not all the features are implemented yet)

 1. Easy to create a test case, without thinking how it will be executed.
 2. Allows grouping test cases.
    * Single test application may test features from different components.